Last Updated on May 17, 2026 by Ryan Roberts

 But a bad starting point can be slower than a clean start.
 The lawyer has to identify what is wrong, figure out what assumptions are baked in, and then decide what can be salvaged.
 That is review plus reconstruction.

-AI has the same pattern.
+AI follows the same pattern.
 It is strong at speed, pattern recognition, and first drafts.
-It is weaker at business context, deal sensitivity, and knowing which clause matters more than it appears.
+It is weaker at business context, deal sensitivity, and knowing which clause matters more than it first appears.

 Legal industry commentary keeps landing in the same place: AI can accelerate contract drafting and review, especially for repeatable work, but human oversight is still essential because context, current law, and strategic judgment do not come free with polished-looking text.